 Low-speed e-scooters are devices weighing less than 100 pounds, with 2 or 3 wheels, handlebars, and a floorboard that can be stood upon while riding, that is solely powered by an electric motor and human power, and whose maximum speed, with or without human propulsion, is no more than 10 miles per hour.
 Per Illinois law, one must be 18 years of age or older to operate an e-scooter.

-Micromobility devices includes a broad range of lightweight, low-speed travel modes that serve as personal mobility and have a top assisted speed of 20 mph.
+Micromobility devices include a broad range of lightweight, low-speed travel modes that serve as personal mobility and have a top assisted speed of 20 mph.

 Ride Illinois supports People for Bikes’ three class system and their model legislation that was specifically designed to facilitate the regulation of low-speed electric bicycles that closely resemble human-powered bicycles in their equipment, handling characteristics, size, and speed.

-Vehicles with an electric motor greater than 750 watts are not e-bikes.
-Any type of device with an electric motor beyond a Class 1, 2, or 3 electric bicycle is not a legal e-bike and should not be called or treated like an e-bike.
-These devices are commonly referred to as e-motos, Out-of-Class Electric Vehicles (OCEVs), or Non-Highway Motorcycles.
-Many devices that are marketed as children’s toys fall into this category.
-These devices should only be used by adults in travel lanes intended for motor vehicles – not on infrastructure intended for bicycles, scooters, personal mobility devices (such as motorized wheelchairs), or other legal mobility modes.
+Devices with an electric motor greater than 750 watts are not e-bikes.
+Any type of device with an electric motor beyond a Class 1, 2, or 3 electric bicycle is not a legal e-bike and should not be advertised, sold, offered for sale, or labeled as an e-bike.
+These devices are commonly referred to as e-motos (aka Out-of-Class Electric Vehicles (OCEVs)).

-E-motos should be the focus on municipal ordinances as they are not legally defined in the Illinois Vehicle Code.
+E-motos should be the focus of municipal ordinances as they are not legally defined in the Illinois Vehicle Code.
 E-motos typically:

 Ride Illinois will be advocating for legislation to legally define e-motos in the Illinois Vehicle Code in the 2026 legislative session.
-Including a definition in the Illinois Vehicle Code will allow municipalities to restrict the use of e-motos.
+Including a definition in the Illinois Vehicle Code will allow municipalities and local units of government to restrict the use of e-motos.
 This will also differentiate between e-bikes and e-motos there by alleviating some of the confusion caused by municipalities that were quick to introduce ordinances that restricted the use of legal e-bikes.

 Ride Illinois developed this guidance to reasonably address the concerns of elected officials, business owners, and residents pertaining to human-powered bicycles, e-bikes, e-scooters, and micromobility devices.
 It’s critical that, when developing a common sense ordinance, municipal staff discuss proposals with adjacent municipalities.
 This collaboration will result in consistency when individuals travel between communities.
 Ride Illinois recommends that municipal ordinances contain the following common sense elements: